anugrahat/Par_GaMD-Ligand-binding-using-GaMD-WE-/README.md

 ParGaMD combines Gaussian Accelerated Molecular Dynamics (GaMD) with the Weighted Ensemble (WE) framework to enhance sampling efficiency in molecular simulations.
+These scripts are for GPU acceleration using SDSC expanse cluster.

 Simulation Steps:

-Run a Conventional GaMD Simulation:
+1. Run a Conventional GaMD Simulation:

 Navigate to the cMD directory.
 Execute: sbatch run_cmd.sh
 This generates gamd-restart.dat for ParGaMD setup.
 Configure the WE Framework:

-In the main directory, run: ./run_WE.sh
+2. In the main directory, run: ./run_WE.sh
 This copies gamd-restart.dat and bstate.rst to the appropriate WE directories.
 Update west.cfg: